bojanpopic/developer.joomlatools.com/tools/composer.md

 * Composer
 * Joomla version 2.5 and up.

+### Changelog

+The [CHANGELOG](https://github.com/joomlatools/joomla-composer/blob/master/CHANGELOG.md) has all the details about the changes done in all releases.

 ### Contributing

 [Fork the project, create a feature branch, and send us a pull request.](../preface/contributing.md)